Latest Proposed Land Use Element / Density Increase Maps + Background / History

 LBREPORT.com is reader and advertiser supported.
 Support independent news in LB similar to the way people support NPR and PBS stations.
 We're not non-profit so it's not tax deductible but $49.95 (less than an annual dollar a week) helps keep us online.

-(Latest update: Nov.
-25, 2017) -- Below are links to the latest city staff proposed Land Use Element / density increase maps for each City Council district:
+(Latest update: Jan.
+23, 2018) -- Below is a link to the latest city staff proposed Land Use Element / density increase maps for each City Council district (released Jan.
+18):

-LBREPORT.com also provides details and background history below.
+LBREPORT.com also provides additional details and background history below.

 Background / History

 Long Beach officials discussed revising ("updating") the city's 1989 Land Use Element for over a decade, but the issue advanced significantly after the 2014 elections of Mayor Garcia and a new Council majority (Gonzalez, Price, Mungo, Uranga, Richardson.)

 May, 2015: City staff released a draft Land Use Element with maps proposing varying levels of increased density in various parts of the city.
 It was more than an simple update; staff proposed to change the entire way City Hall treats land uses citywide, replacing neighborhood descriptions with "PlaceTypes" listing allowed land uses in areas citywide.
 LBREPORT.com reported the development here.

 May 2015-August 2016: City staff discusses its proposed LUE revision in mainly low visibility, low attendance venues.
 Some 3rd dist. residents learned of proposed height/density increases affecting their area and objected, and city staff tweaked its proposed maps.

 August 2016: City staff quietly puts a revised 160+ page draft Land Use Element online, including maps that can be viewed here.